-Spanning 26 blocks long (one mile) Solano Avenue hosts over 400 businesses which include 65 restaurants, 30 retail shops, one movie theater, three "pocket parks", two grocery stores and two elementary schools!
+Spanning 26 blocks long (one mile) Solano Avenue hosts over 260 businesses which include 65 restaurants, 30 retail shops, one movie theater, a "pocket park", two grocery stores and two public elementary schools!
 Most of our enterprises are independent and locally owned.

 Solano became a business district early in Berkeley's history.
 According to Malcolm Margolin in Berkeley Inside Out, "John Hopkins Spring, a large landowner, developed Thousand Oaks and the shopping district along Solano Avenue shortly after the San Francisco earthquake and fire of 1906."
 In 1911, the Southern Pacific Railway brought trains in to connect Thousand Oaks in Berkeley with Oakland and the ferry depots and ran tracks the length of Solano Avenue which provided passenger service.
 In 1912, the Key System's local street car line connected Solano Avenue to downtown Berkeley via The Alameda.